Newborn & Pediatric Hearing Screening Centre

 4. Pediatric Hearing Test: Conditioned Play Audiometry (CPA) for Toddlers (2 to 5 Years Old)

-What Are the Benefits of Hearing Screening?
+What are the Benefits of Newborn Auditory Screening?

 Boosts Language and Communication Skills